Difference Between Primary Key and Unique Key

-- According to the definition of Primary Key, primary key column should contain unique values, so primary key is used to identify every record in the table.
+- According to the definition of Primary Key, the primary key column should contain unique values, so the primary key is used to identify every record in the table.

 - We can use the Primary key when we don't want any duplicate or NULL values in the particular column.